How efficiency shapes market impact: General expressions for impact

 {\bf Proposition 3.}~{\it The system of martingale conditions (Eq. \ref{shortterm}) and fair pricing conditions (Eq. \ref{fairPricing}) has solution}

 The proof is given in Appendix A.

 An important property of the solution is the equivalence of the impact $\mathcal{I}_t$ as a function of either time or size.
-This is in contrast to the prediction of an ``extended" Kyle model under the assumption that traders of different sizes are differently informed, which yields linear impact as a function of time, but allows the slope to vary nonlinearly with size.
+This is in contrast to the prediction of an ``extended" Kyle model under the assumption that traders of different sizes are differently informed, which yields linear impact as a function of time while varying nonlinearly with size.